bibleexchange/courses/_translations/synoptic-gospels/004_luke/0405_teaching_and_instruction.md

 The phrase “And He said unto them” is used in Matthew three times, in Mark nineteen times, and in Luke thirty-four times.

-Maneno "Kisha akawaambia" hutumiwa katika Mathayo mara tatu, katika Marko mara kumi na tisa, na katika Luka thelathini na nne mara.
+Maneno "Kisha akawaambia" limetmika  katika Mathayo mara tatu, katika Marko mara kumi na tisa, na katika Luka mara thelathini na nne.

 The perfect man says what Jesus says.

-Mtu mkamilifu anasema nini Yesu anasema.
+Mtu mkamilifu anasema kile Yesu anasema.

 > “And they overcame him by the blood of the Lamb, and by the word of their testimony; and they loved not their lives unto death.”&mdash;Rev. 12:10